oelarnes/spells/README.md

     set_context: pl.DataFrame | dict[str, Any] | None = None,
     read_cache: bool = True,
     write_cache: bool = True,
+    use_streaming: bool = False,
+    logging: int = logging.ERROR,
 ) -> polars.DataFrame
 ```

 #### parameters

+- `set_code`: a set code or list of set codes among those that you have added using `spells add`.
+You can use "expansion" as a group_by to separate results from multiple sets, or you can aggregate them together.

 - `columns`: a list of string or `ColName` values to select as non-grouped columns.
 Valid `ColTypes` are `PICK_SUM`, `NAME_SUM`, `GAME_SUM`, and `AGG`.
 Min/Max/Unique
 aggregations of non-numeric (or numeric) data types are not supported.
 If `None`, use a set of columns modeled on the commonly used values on 17Lands.com/card_data.